f-strieg/MyoUnityAndroidPlugin/README.md

 ## Known Issues

 - Only 'attachToAdjacent' method for connecting the Myo is working right now.
 You have to 'bump' your Myo gently against your Android device.
 The usual option to choose a myo from a screen isnt implemented yet.
-- Currently you can only use one Myo.
+- Currently you can only use one Myo per device.
 If I can get my hands on a second one i will implement this functionality too.

 ## Support